Dundee: Representation

 Dundee City is one of 32 council areas of Scotland, administered by Dundee City Council.
 The council meets at Dundee City Chambers in City Square and has its mains offices at Dundee House on North Lindsay Street.
 The civic head and chair of the council is the Lord Provost.
 The council area is also divided into eighteen community council areas, three of which (Broughty Ferry, City Centre and Harbour, and West End) had community councils operating as at August 2024.

 For elections to the House of Commons at Westminster, the city area and portions of the Angus council area are divided into two constituencies.
-The constituencies of Arbroath and Broughty Ferry and Dundee West are represented by Stephen Gethins (Scottish National Party) and Chris Law (Scottish National Party), respectively, both of whom were elected and re-elected respectively at the 2024 general election.
+The constituencies of Arbroath and Broughty Ferry and Dundee West are represented by Lara Bird (Scottish National Party) and Chris Law (Scottish National Party), respectively.
+Bird was elected at the 2026 Arbroath and Broughty Ferry by-election and Law was re-elected at the 2024 general election.
 For elections to the Scottish Parliament at Holyrood, the city area is divided across three constituencies.
 The Dundee City East constituency and the Dundee City West constituency are entirely within the city area.
 The Angus South (Holyrood) constituency includes north-eastern and north-western portions of the city area.
 All three constituencies are within the North East Scotland electoral region: Shona Robison (SNP) is the Member of the Scottish Parliament (MSP) for the Dundee East constituency; Joe Fitzpatrick (SNP) is the current MSP for the Dundee West constituency and Graeme Dey (SNP) is the current MSP for the Angus South constituency.

 Winston Churchill served as one of two MPs for Dundee from 1908 to 1922.